UPDATE: Summer 2016 - The I-270 North EA resumes after a short hiatus. The study is expected to be completed by the end of 2016.

-I-270 is one of the most travelled corridors in the St. Louis metropolitan region.
+I-270 is one of the most travelled corridors in the St. Louis metropolitan region and improvements to the I-270 North Corridor has been identified as a priorty for the region.

 Commercial drivers, residents and commuters have often expressed concern about daily backups and congestion on I-270 between I-70 and the Chain of Rocks Bridge, especially during evening rush hours.
 They also express concerns about the safety of the entrance and exit ramps on Dunn Road that require crossing oncoming traffic.
 Much of the road and many bridges were constructed in the early 1960s and are reaching the point were significant rehabilitation or reconstruction is needed.